Can You Be Extradited from Dubai to the UK? Treaty Guide 2026

 Extradition is typically not granted for charges related to political or military crimes.
 What constitutes a political crime can vary and requires careful legal analysis.
 Some countries do not extradite their own citizens or impose additional restrictions.

-If the person sought has already been convicted or acquitted for the same actions in another country, extradition may be denied on the basis of the principle of Ne bis in idem.
+The requesting party must provide sufficient evidence to prove the guilt of the requested person under the legal requirements of the requested country.
+But if the person sought has already been convicted or acquitted for the same actions in another country, extradition may be denied based on the principle of Ne bis in idem.

 Serious physical or mental illnesses of the person sought may be grounds for refusing extradition or delaying the process.
 The presence of exceptional family circumstances can also be taken into consideration when making a decision.